WJZB-TV: Closure

 With a terrestrial footprint that covered portions of metropolitan Boston and Providence—as well as segments of eastern Connecticut—the station appeared to be on strong footing.
 However, the channel 14 transmitter was not capable of broadcasting in color.
 Additionally, the station's picture quality was marginal at best.
 As a result, like its predecessor, the station found it difficult to attract advertising.

 The station's fate was sealed in 1966, when two major events occurred: first, Storer Broadcasting bought struggling independent WIHS-TV (channel 38) and changed its call letters to WSBK-TV.
 Secondly, a joint venture of Kaiser Broadcasting and the Boston Globe purchased WXHR-TV (channel 56, formerly WTAO-TV; now WLVI), which had been off the air for a decade, and returned the station to the air that December, changing its call letters to WKBG-TV.

 Although Boston was large enough on paper to support three independent stations, WJZB's technical problems proved too much to overcome.
 The station limped along for another year until Springfield Television cut back its broadcast schedule to 90 minutes a day, the minimum required to satisfy its FCC license.
 The station signed on at 6 p.m. and signed off at 7:30 p.m., its sole programs being WWLP's evening newscasts and The Huntley-Brinkley Report.

 In 1968, Springfield Television announced the sale of WJZB to Buckley and his new corporation, Evans Broadcasting.
 Buckley planned significant upgrades, including a new color transmitter capable of a million watts of power.
-However, before Buckley could close on the purchase, the studio and transmitter were destroyed in a fire in May 1969.
+However, before Buckley could close on the purchase, the studio and transmitter were destroyed in a fire on May 7, 1969.
 Once it became apparent that WJZB would never return to the air, Springfield Television surrendered the license to the FCC, which deleted it in February 1970 and reassigned WJZB's former frequency to two-way radio and land mobile use.